Doolittle (album): Side one

 The lyrics of "Wave of Mutilation" are based on contemporaneous newspaper reports of Japanese men committing murder–suicide after unsuccessful business ventures in a scene Francis describes as these men being forced to drive "off a pier into the ocean".
 Imagery of drowning and oceans also appears in "Mr. Grieves" and "Monkey Gone to Heaven".

 "Here Comes Your Man" was written when Francis was a teenager; along with "Monkey Gone to Heaven", Rolling Stones critic Chris Mundy described the song as a melodic and "outright pop song".
 It was first recorded for the Purple tapes sessions, a version the music writer Phil Udell described as rough "around the edges".
 Norton arranged the album version.

 Side One closes with the album's first single, "Monkey Gone to Heaven".
 The song is written in D major and opens with Francis playing a short chord progression that is backed by Deal's bass guitar.
-The track is over-dubbed with cellos and violins, which made Norton nervous because it took the band "outside [their] usual parameters", which they had earlier believed "we weren't ever going to do on a Pixies song".
+The track is over-dubbed with cellos, violins, and plucked piano strings which made Norton nervous because it took the band "outside [their] usual parameters", which they had earlier believed "we weren't ever going to do on a Pixies song".
 "Monkey Gone to Heaven" describes the effects of human-caused environmental destruction on the ocean.
 Francis said: "on one hand, it's this big organic toilet.
 Things get flushed and repurified or decomposed and it's this big, dark, mysterious place.
 It's also a very mythological place where there are octopus's gardens, the Bermuda Triangle, Atlantis, and mermaids."